ec-europa/toolkit/docs/guide/testing-project.rst

            - ./src

-If you want to use GrumPHP, you need to require the dependency in your ``composer.json`` and set the phpcs mode in the configuration file ``runner.yml`` as shown below:
+If you want to use GrumPHP, you need to require the dependency in your ``composer.json`` and set the phpcs mode in the configuration file `runner.yml.dist and/or runner.yml <runner-yml_>`_ as shown below:

 .. code-block:: yaml